-Since 2013, we have operated with less emission intensive hybrid technology and wind power.
+Since 2013, we have operated with less emission intensive hybrid technology.
 In 2020, we installed a rotor sail on M/V Copenhagen and in 2022 on M/V Berlin respectively, which operate on our route between Rostock in Germany and Gedser in Denmark.
-With that, we added environmentally friendly wind power technology to the list of green initiatives.
 With the rotor sail from Finnish Norsepower, we can further reduce CO2 emission from the hybrid ferries.

 CPH Rotor Warnemuende